 Some days you are kind and invite me in for a cup of tea and then other days I can’t even make it to the front door without you trying to hurt me.
 You and I have a very strange relationship, it’s like being stuck in an abusive relationship that I don’t have the power to leave.
 But it’s not always bad and you aren’t always around, sometimes you go on holiday and leave me be for a few weeks and then other times you decide to become my best friend and we have sleepovers every single night.
 The kind of sleepovers you stay awake talking until 3 am and always regret the next day when you are exhausted.

 Mornings before school was the worse.
-I would be doing my makeup in the mirror and you would say “Have you actually looked in the mirror today, you are so ugly aren’t you?”.
+I would be doing my makeup in the mirror and you would say “Have you actually looked at yourself today, you are so ugly aren’t you?”.
 The questions you would ask would play on my mind for hours and days at a time.
 You made me feel so worthless and alone.
 These are the kind of questions that can and have haunted me for a lifetime.

-Within a few months, things started to get worse and you were always there to ‘pick up the pieces’ but in fact, it was you that was making it worse.
+Within a few months, things started to get worse and you were always there to ‘pick up the pieces’.
+That’s what I thought but in fact, it was you that was making it worse.
 I let you get the best of me in times when I didn’t need you around.
 You played a huge part in causing my pain and if it wasn’t for you things could be a lot different now.
 I understand everything happens for a reason but sometimes I wish that reason wasn’t you.

 Still to this day you are next to me reading what I write.
 You sit there laughing at all the pain you have caused.
 You are still a huge part of my life but I’m learning to accept our differences.
 We are never going to agree on the same thing and you are always going to try and bring me down.